Neville Brody: 1980s: Art Direction

 Each package includes a publication with articles relating to typography and surrounding subjects, as well as new font designs.
 In 1990 he also founded the FontFont typeface library together with Erik Spiekermann.

 Notable fonts include the updated font for the Times newspaper, Times Modern, New Deal as used in publicity material and titles for the film Public Enemies and Industria.

+In 1992, has designed the current 'ORF bricks' logo.

 Brody launched Research Studios with Fwa Richards in London in 1994.
-A sister company, Research Publishing, produces and publishes experimental multi-media works by young artists.
-The primary focus is on FUSE, the conference and quarterly forum for experimental typography and communications.
-The publication is approaching its 20th issue over a publishing period of over ten years.
-Three FUSE conferences have so far been held, in London, San Francisco and Berlin.
-The conferences bring together speakers from design, architecture, sound, film and interactive design and web.
+A sister company, Research Publishing, produced and published experimental multi-media works by young artists.
+The primary focus was on FUSE, the conference and quarterly forum for experimental typography and communications.
+The publication had 20 issues over a publishing period of over ten years.
+Three FUSE conferences have been held, in London, San Francisco and Berlin.
+The conferences brought together speakers from design, architecture, sound, film and interactive design and web.

-Recent projects include the redesign of the BBC in September 2011, The Times in November 2006 with the creation of a new font Times Modern.
+In 2010, the studio developed a global visual language for the BBC, and in November 2006 they redesigned The Times with the creation of a new font Times Modern.
 The typeface shares many visual similarities with Mercury designed by Jonathan Hoefler.
 It is the first new font at the newspaper since it introduced Times New Roman in 1932.

 The company also completed a visual identity project for the Paris contemporary art exhibition Nuit Blanche in 2006.
 Research Studios launched a new look for the champagne brand Dom Pérignon in February 2007, having been appointed in 2004 to help the brand with its strategy and repositioning.

+In 2015, Brody rebranded Research Studios as Brody Associates.

 As of 2017, the Welsh WJEC exam board included Neville Brody as part of their Graphic Design curriculum.

 In 2021, Brody joined the advisory board of Dogamí, a blockchain-based "Petaverse" game, in which users "adopt" dog-inspired non-fungible tokens.